 The forex currency trading market is full of chances.
-With every market turn, savvy traders have the opportunity to act quick and capitalized on price movements.
-But while a trade may look like a slam dunk from afar, risk is always lurking, one bad decision or market pull in the wrong direction.
+With every market turn, savvy traders have the opportunity to act quickly and capitalize on price movements.
+But while trade may look like a slam dunk from afar, the risk is always lurking, one bad decision or market pull in the wrong direction.

-As we briefly mentioned above, the forex market is ripe with opportunity.
+As we briefly mentioned above, the forex market is ripe with opportunities.

 If you’re considering a career in the forex market, here are the top features of trading in the market:

-Since the forex market is commodity versus commodity, there is always the ability to go long or go short.
+Since the forex market is currency versus a currency, there is always the ability to go long or go short.
 For example, if you want to short Eur/USD, you’ll buy the dollar and pay Euro.
 This is short for buying the Euro and selling USD.
-If you want to do the reverse, that’s always possible as well.
+If you’re going to do the reverse, that’s always possible as well.

-The only times this practice might be limited is in times of crisis, when countries or managers may try to limit the amount of short selling taking place.
+This practice might be limited in times of crisis, when countries or managers may try to limit the amount of short selling taking place.

 Compared to other markets, the forex market is enormous.
 With over 5 trillion dollars traded daily, it is one of the biggest markets in existence.
 Since there is so much money moving around, liquidity is very high and traders can usually make trades at the prices they ask for.

-While the forex currency trading market is not known for its volatility there are instances where the price movements of some currencies do become highly volatile.
+While the forex trading market is not known for its volatility, there are instances where the price movements of some currencies do become highly volatile.
 When billions of dollars are traded per minute, this instability is inevitable.

 However, be warned, volatility doesn’t just work in one direction.
-The market can swing back at any moment and wipe out any and all recent gains.
-It’s a dangerous opportunity to play with but with a solid risk management strategy it can be incredibly rewarding.
+The market can swing back at any moment and wipe out all recent gains.
+It’s a dangerous opportunity to play with, but it can be incredibly rewarding with a solid risk management strategy.

-Leverage is a very tempting tool.
-When used properly, it can turn a little account into a big one.
-But go just a little bit too far and you can easily over leverage your account and destroy everything.
+Leverage is a great forex opportunity as it is a very tempting tool.
+When used properly, it can turn a little account into a big one, but go just a little bit too far and you can easily over-leverage your account and destroy everything.

 For traders who relish the idea of growing their accounts at these exponential rates, the leverage available in forex currency trading is almost too good to pass up.